How can I get to Portugal?

 Should I travel without travel insurance?

 No!
 Ask for your travel insurance quote online at no cost.
 You can see, it is not too expensive!
-Despite touring being one of the safest ways to travel, accidents happen.
+Although touring is one of the safest ways to travel, accidents happen.

 Is COVID-19 covered as a sickness under travel insurance?